nuremics/nuremics-labs/src/apps/ONE_APP/README.md

 ## Description

-Simulate a projectile trajectory and compare it with the analytical solution.
+Generate and plot a regular 2D polygon shape to define the geometry of a projectile, simulate its trajectory, compare the simulated motion with the analytical solution, and produce comparative plots across all experiments.

 ## Workflow

 1. **`OneProc`:** Generate and plot a regular polygon shape.
+1.1. **`operation1`:** Generate the 2D coordinates of a regular polygon (given radius and number of sides).
+1.2. **`operation2`:** Plot the shape with a title read from an external file.
 2. **`AnotherProc`:** Simulate a projectile trajectory and compare it with the analytical solution.
+2.1. **`operation1`:** Run the physical simulation of a projectile.
+2.2. **`operation2`:** Compute the theoretical trajectory using analytical equations.
-3. **`AnalysisProc`:** Plot and save the comparison between simulated and theoretical trajectories.
+2.3. **`operation3`:** Plot and save the comparison between simulated (model) and theoretical trajectories.
+3. **`AnalysisProc`:** Compare simulated (model) and theoretical trajectories of a projectile across all experiments.
+3.1. **`operation1`:** Generate overall comparative plot of simulated (model) and theoritical trajectories.

 ## Mapping